Difference between Spring boot and NestJS

 - it's a good idea to declare

-.
+@Injectable().
 It must be entered before the class to trace the object graph and make dependency injection work. - readonly - Java's

-keyword. it is provided at the language level.
+finalkeyword. it is provided at the language level.

-, the Service must be exposed in export
+to use KeySerivce in customer.service.ts, the Service must be exposed in export to allow references in key.module.ts.

 key.module.ts@Module({